Earplug: Custom molds

-For best results they are molded in the ear while in the position that they will be used.
+For best results, they are molded in the ear while in the position that they will be used.
 For instance, if they are to be used for sleeping then they should be molded in the ear while lying down, as different positioning of the jaws causes significant changes to the form of the ear canal, mostly a reduction of the diameter, risking the sleep earplug to be made too large otherwise.
 It is also important that during the impression process that a music performer use their embouchure or move the jaw to mimic singing in order to account for ear canal changes during performance.
 Therefore, if the impression is not properly constructed, then it will need to be redone.
 These changes can be felt by feeling with a finger just at the entrance to the ear canal while moving the jaws sideways, up and down or anterior and posterior.

 Most molded earplugs are made from silicone but other materials may be used, including thermoplastics, plastic, nylon and even 3-D printed earplugs.

 Electronic earplugs

 The noise reduction of passive earplugs varies with frequency but is largely independent of level (soft noises are reduced as much as loud noises).
 As a result, while loud noises are reduced in level, protecting hearing, it can be difficult to hear low level noises.
 Active electronic earplugs exist, where loud noises are reduced more than soft noises, and soft sounds may even be amplified, providing dynamic range compression.
-This is done by having a standard passive earplug, together with a microphone/speaker pair (microphone on outside, speaker on inside; formally a pair of transducers), so sound can be transmitted without being attenuated by the earplug.
+This is done by having a standard passive earplug together with a microphone/speaker pair (microphone on outside, speaker on inside; formally a pair of transducers), so sound can be transmitted without being attenuated by the earplug.
 When external sounds exceed an established threshold (typically 82 dBA SPL), the amplification of the electronic circuit is reduced.
-At very high levels, the amplification is turned off automatically and you receive the full attenuation of the earplug just as if it were turned off and seated in the ear canal.
-This protects hearing, but allows one to hear normally when sounds are in safe ranges – for example, have a normal conversation in a low-noise situation, but be protected from sudden loud noises, for example at a construction site or a while hunting.
+At very high levels, the amplification is turned off automatically and the full attenuation of the earplug is received, just as if it were turned off and seated in the ear canal.
+This protects hearing while allowing one to hear normally when sounds are in safe ranges – for example, having a normal conversation in a low-noise situation, but be protected from sudden loud noises, for example at a construction site or a while hunting.